Tithing

 Why doesn’t the Church allow members to know how it spends our donations?

 The LDS Church does not allow its members to see any financial records.
 Most churches do publish some financial information and budgets so their members can see what their donations are used for and to assess the needs of the organization that they support with their hard-earned money.
-Why is the one, true church less open and forth-coming about their finances and how the money is spent?
-Intuitively we would think that the ‘false’ churches would likely be more secretive about how much money they have and how it’s spent and that God’s true church would be very open about how they spend their members’ donations.
+Why is the one, true church less open and forth-coming about their finances and how the money is spent than the apostate churches?
+Intuitively we would think that the 'false' churches would likely be more secretive about how much money they have and how it's spent and that God's one, true church would be very open about how they spend their members' donations.

 Has the Church always been secretive about its financial records?

-No, past presidents of the Church published the financial records of the Church.
+No, past presidents of the Church published the financial records of the church.
 This was stopped in 1959.
 WHY?
-We presume it was because the Church was relatively poor in the first hundred years of its existence and then started becoming very wealthy in the last half of the 20th century.
-The leaders do not want the members (or nonmembers) to know just how phenomenally wealthy that the Church has become.
-The leaders also probably do not want to be held accountable to the members for how they choose to spend the tithes donated to the Church.
-The Church only publishes its financial information relating to specific countries if those countries’ laws require it such as the United Kingdom.
-If our church is so honest and truly the one, true church, why can’t we be at least as open with our finances as the apostate protestant churches?
+We presume it was because the church was relatively poor in the first hundred years of its existence and then started becoming very wealthy in the last half of the 20th century.
+The leaders do not want the members (or nonmembers) to know just how phenomenally wealthy that the church has become, perhaps in fear that the members wouldn't contribute so much if they thought the church didn't really need their money.
+The leaders also probably do not want to be held accountable to the members for how they choose to spend the tithes donated to the church.
+The church only publishes its financial information relating to specific countries if those countries' laws require it such as the United Kingdom.
+If our church is so honest and truly the one, true church, why can't we be at least as open with our finances as the apostate protestant churches?

 Annually our diocese publishes the financial run down in the diocese monthly newspaper.
 It's quite detailed, yet it is nice to see where everything goes.
 Every registered family gets this newspaper, whether they contribute or not.
 Most parishes also give a prior week’s financial statement in the Sunday bulletin.
 It usually shows what the total donations were, mass attendance and how much was contributed to special collections.
 It's just nice to know.